ومن كلام له (عليه السلام)

 That is, everything that is not in accordance with the Divine orders is a concoction, and concoction is forbidden and prohibited.
 For concocters, in the next world, there is neither success or achievement nor prosperity and good.
 Thus, Allāh says: “And utter ye not whatever lie describe your tongues (saying): This is lawful and this is forbidden, to forge a lie against Allāh; verily, those who forge a lie against Allāh succeed not.”
 (Qur’ān, 16:116)

-3) If Allāh has left religion incomplete and the reason for leaving it halfway was that He desired that the people should assist Him in completing the religious code and share with Him in the task of legislating, then this belief is obviously polytheism.
-If He sent down the religion in complete form the Prophet must have failed in conveying it so that room was left for others to apply imagination and opinion.
+3) If Allāh has left religion incomplete, then the reason for leaving it halfway was that He desired that the people should assist Him in completing the religious code and share with Him in the task of legislating, then this belief is obviously polytheism.
+If He sent down the religion in complete form, then the Prophet must have failed in conveying it so that room was left for others to apply analogy and opinion.
 This, Allāh forbid, would mean a weakness of the Prophet and a bad slur on the selection of Allāh.

 4) Allāh has said in the Qur’ān that He has not left out anything in the Book and has clarified each and every matter.
 Now, if an order is carved out in conflict with the Qur’ān a would be outside the religious code and its basis would not be on knowledge and perception, or Qur’ān and sunnah, but it would be personal opinion and one’s personal judgement which cannot be deemed to have accord with religion and faith.